OWASP/www-project-kubernetes-top-ten/2022/en/src/K06-broken-authentication.md

 ### Don’t use Service Account tokens from outside of the cluster

-For use inside the cluster, Kubernetes Service Account tokens are are obtained directly using the TokenRequest API, and are mounted into Pods using a projected volume.
+For use inside the cluster, Kubernetes Service Account tokens are obtained directly using the TokenRequest API, and are mounted into Pods using a projected volume.
 For use outside the cluster, these tokens must be manually provisioned via a [Kubernetes Secret](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#manually-create-a-long-lived-api-token-for-a-serviceaccount) and have no expiration.
 Using long-lived SA tokens from outside of the cluster